Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 The AIDSinfo website also provides separate guidelines for:

-- The prevention and treatment of opportunistic infections (OIs) in children exposed to HIV and children with HIV infection;1
+- The prevention and treatment of opportunistic infections (OIs) in children who were exposed to HIV and children with HIV infection;1

 - The use of ARV drugs in adolescents and adults with HIV;2